Batman Forever: Plot

 Nygma becomes the Riddler and teams up with Two-Face.
 They commit a series of robberies to finance Nygma's new company and mass-produce his brainwave device dubbed the Box, which steals information from minds and transfers it to Nygma's, increasing his intelligence but also slowly causing him to lose his grip on reality.
 At a party hosted by Nygma, Batman pursues Two-Face and is almost killed until Dick saves him.

 Batman visits Chase, who explains that she has fallen in love with Bruce, and Bruce reveals his secret identity to her.
 Having discovered Bruce's secret through the Box, on Halloween night, Two-Face and the Riddler destroy the Batcave, shoot Bruce, and abduct Chase.
 As Bruce recovers, he and his butler, Alfred Pennyworth, deduce that Nygma is the Riddler through clues he left in his riddles, while Chase is held prisoner in the Riddler's lair.
-Bruce finally accepts Dick as his best friend and partner, Robin.
+Bruce finally accepts Dick as his comrade, Robin.

 At the Riddler's lair, Robin defeats Two-Face but chooses to spare him, which allows Two-Face to capture Robin at gunpoint.
 The Riddler reveals his final riddle: Chase and Robin, representing the two sides of Batman's personality, are trapped in tubes above a deadly drop, and he only has the time to save one.
 Batman distracts the Riddler with a riddle himself, before destroying the Riddler's brainwave receiver with a Batarang, damaging the Riddler's mind and enabling Batman to rescue both when he sees the floor is an optical illusion.
 Two-Face corners them and flips his coin to decide their fate, but loses his balance after Batman throws multiple identical coins in the air, and falls to his death.